markmcwong/legal-case-search-engine/README.txt

   larger; this had the benefit of providing more leeway to the user for their results, and it would still increase the scores of documents that were more relevant to terms on both sides of the operator; therefore, the idea was that documents with intersection would score highly regardless.

+  We also tried not using any previously established court hierarchy system to increase document scores based on court importance.
+So a document from the Supreme court will have its score increased solely based on the fact that it is from such a high court, and will likely rank higher than a similar document from somewhere such as the HK High Court.

+  We also tried the difference of having a strict vs. non-strict boolean operator during the project lifecycle.
+In other words, while we originally thought of the AND operator as only returning overlapping documents, we wanted to see how the search engine would be affected by making it more accepting.
+The reasons for this seem relevant: the user may not know exactly what they are looking for when using the boolean operator, and if their search may end up removing documents that would actually be highly relevant.
+For example, "fertility treatment" AND damages may, with a strict operator, cause the results to not include highly relevant documents about fertility treatment.
+With a non-strict operator, the intersection would end up being larger; this had the benefit of providing more leeway to the user for their results, and it would still increase the scores of documents that were more relevant to terms on both sides of the operator; therefore, the idea was that documents with intersection would score highly regardless.

  == Our Final Decisions on Search Methods ==

+  In the end, we chose our particular search methods based on their results on the dataset.
+  We chose to keep our experimentations with non-strict boolean operators, as we believe they increase leniency while still keeping the most relevant results at the top of the document rankings.
+  We no longer use court hierarchy in our search rankings, due to it giving worse results.
+  Phrasal search functions more strictly, and is not treated merely as free text.

+  The query refinement methods used can be seen in the Bonus.docx